-i am 80, living in a nursing home where i am deepening my spiritual practice. i am a follower of the Sanatana Dharma & a devotee of Shiva. i am multicultural, androgynous, eclectic & a global citizen. in my earlier years i was a christian, a jew, kabbalist, astrologer, spiritual tarot reader, palmist, follower of rajneesh, neotheosophist & i-kuan daoist.
+i am 80, living in a nursing home where i am deepening my spiritual practice. i am a follower of the Sanatana Dharma & a devotee of Shiva. i am multicultural, androgynous, eclectic & a global citizen. in my earlier years i was a wife & mother, a christian, a jew, kabbalist, astrologer, spiritual tarot reader, palmist, follower of rajneesh, neotheosophist, writer, photographer & i-kuan daoist.
 And then, this happened: in october 2018 a medical diagnosis and surgery inspires me at age 78 to put my life in order.

 i embark upon a spiritual adventure of soul-searching, subjective housecleaning and creativity. it is important to me to tie up the loose ends of my life, to clarify how i view my life and its events in terms of an overstory. i want to deepen my spiritual practice of japa mala, meditation and study of the Sanatana Dharma as expressed through the Bhagavad Gita.